lhsazevedo/akmw/README.md

   SHA1: `8cecf8ed0f765163b2657be1b0a3ce2a9cb767f4`
   CRC32: `17a40e29`

-⚠️ **Note**
-This repository does not contains the necessary assets to build the game.
-A copy of the game is required to extract them.

 ## Requirements

+- WLA-DX assembler for z80 (wla-z80) v10.1
+- WLA-DX linker (wla-link) v10.1

-To compile, both WLA DX assembler for z80 (wla-z80) and the WLA-LINK linker (wlalink) must be avaliable on your PATH.
+Both programs must be avaliable on your PATH.

 ## Compiling
-Execute de compile script for your system:
+Execute the compile script for your system.
+It will build both ROM revisions (REV0 e REV1), and check if the result is identical to the original ones.

 **Linux:**
 ```